techoclouds/Ansible-TechoClouds/ansible-magic-variable/README.md

-# Ansible Special Variables: Magic and Facts Tutorial by DevOps TechPark
+# Ansible Special Variables: Magic and Facts Tutorial by TechoClouds

 ## Overview